 What If You’re the Following Driver in a Rear-End Collision?

 In this situation, you’ll likely be working from a defensive position, fighting to prove you were not at fault for a crash.
 To that end, some evidence that can be key to helping you establish fault (when a lead driver caused the crash) can include:

 - Photos of tire tread marks on the street, showing you tried to slow down quickly or stop to try to avoid the collision

-- The police accident report, which may reveal more clues about driver impairment, witnesses, and other key evidence for a rear-end collision claim.
+- The police accident report may reveal more clues about driver impairment, witnesses, and other key evidence for a rear-end collision claim.

 Fault for Rear-End Car Accidents in Louisiana: The Bottom Line?

-When it comes to rear-end collisions in Louisiana, the bottom line is that you should not automatically assume the following vehicle is liable.
-Whether you were rear-ended or you were in the following vehicle that collided into the back of another car, fault determinations can be complex—and factors not immediately apparent after a car accident can be critical to consider.
+Regarding rear-end collisions in Louisiana, the bottom line is that you should not automatically assume the following vehicle is liable.
+Whether you were rear-ended or in the following vehicle colliding with the back of another car, fault determinations can be complex—and factors not immediately apparent after a car accident can be critical to consider.

-The best way to figure out who is at fault for a rear-end collision in Louisiana is to contact an experienced car accident lawyer.
+The best way to determine who is at fault for a rear-end collision in Louisiana is to contact an experienced car accident lawyer.